JarateKing/TF2-Hud-Reference/2-LISTS/Panellist.md

 navBack

-## EditablePanel - Derives from Panel
+## EditablePanel
 A panel that can have other panels inside of it.
+Derives from Panel.
 Parameter | Info
 --------- | ----
 skip_autoresize |

-## Label - Derives from Panel
+## Label
-A panel with text
+A panel with text.
+Derives from Panel.
 Parameter | Info
 --------- | ----
 labelText | Text to display